Believing In Analytics

 Conversely, anecdotal feedback is a reaction based on personal opinion.
-Always unique, sometimes puzzling, this feedback is not without its merit.
+Always unique, and sometimes puzzling, this feedback is not without its merit.
 In fact, sometimes it’s spot on.
 But, unlike data, the one sure thing about anecdotal feedback is that it’s never a sure thing.
 Gut feelings and passing judgments are nearly impossible to track.
 What may be perfect in the eyes of one user is unsightly to another, making it difficult to gauge the better choice for your site.
 When it comes to anecdotal feedback, the HiPPO (“highest paid person’s opinion”) is often the anecdotal feedback that wins.
 Every time I hear the story of anecdotal feedback being chosen over data, I think of this cartoon:

 Here at Union Street Media, data informs our decisions.
 We do not thank the stream of inevitable anecdotal feedback from friends, family, co-workers, and end-users.
 We thank the data.

 Want to take your website marketing to the next level?
 Let’s have a conversation that starts with the data.
 We know your marketing manager/client/friend/former second-grade teacher is really convincing with their enthusiastic suggestions for your website based solely on their gut feelings.
 The Digital Marketers here at Union Street Media have friends like that, too, but they kindly ignore this type of anecdotal feedback.
 And it’s not because your friend is definitely wrong, it’s because our data is definitely right.
 And we can prove it.